Jack in the Box French Fries and Curly Fries

 Calories by macronutrient are rounded estimates based on nutritional information provided by Jack in the Box fast food restaurant.
 Calories may vary by location or as a result of how the side dish is prepared.

-Here is a summary of how long it would take to burn off the calories from a small order of fries, based on different activities.
+Here is a summary of how long it would take to burn off 330 calories, based on different activities.

 ESTIMATED FITNESS TIME TO BURN 300 CALORIES